apache/comdev-site/source/apache-way/apache-project-maturity-model.md

 <dt id="CD50">CD50</dt>
 <dd>
 The source code control system establishes the provenance of each line of code in a reliable way, based on strong authentication of the committer.
-When thirdparties contribute code, commit messages provide reliable information about the code provenance.
+When third parties contribute code, commit messages provide reliable information about the code provenance.
 <sup><a href="#fnref-1a581282a720702d3a9e11f81f8c9eeddbee55a9" id="fndef-1a581282a720702d3a9e11f81f8c9eeddbee55a9-1">2</a></sup>
 </dd>